JiehuaChen/sampling/TanSIS/README.md

 2. run the script:

-    * pip install all the required python modules:
+    * pip install all the required python modules by running `pip` in the **repo directory**:

     ```sh
         pip install -r requirement.txt
     ```

-    * run the python script:
+    * then run the python script:

     ```python
         python TanSIS_sampling.py
     ```
+3. results are saved in output/ folder: one folder for each district, and a csv file: **sampled\_locs\_total.csv**, including all sampled locations.